JyXuannn/coding-3/README.md

 With the development of the times, new styles of architecture are emerging all over the world, and some of the buildings combine different architectural styles to explore new possibilities.

 Therefore, I searched for a database on architecture and I wanted to train architectural models from the DCGAN method in order to explore more architectural possibilities.

+Therefore, I searched for a database on architecture and I wanted to train architectural models from the DCGAN method in order to explore more architectural possibilities.